skymethod/spc/README.md

 }
 ```

-All response payloads use the same format for simplicity.
-The fields are described in examples above, and also more formally as a [JSON Schema](/spc.schema.json) or [Typescript type definition](/spc.d.ts).
+All response payloads use the same format.
+The fields are described in the examples above, and also more formally as a [JSON Schema](/spc.schema.json) and [Typescript type definition](/spc.d.ts).

 All metrics are encouraged, but optional.
 Leave any unimplemented/uncollected metrics out of the associated show-level or episode-level portions of the response.